-NOTE: The supported graphics cards typically allow at least two monitors, as shown in this section; some supported cards allow more monitors.
-See the graphics card documentation for details.

-1. Connect the monitor cable adapters (if required) to the computer, and then connect the appropriate monitor cables to the adapters or directly to the graphics card.
+- NOTE: The supported graphics cards typically allow at least two monitors, as shown in this section; some supported cards allow more monitors.
+See the graphics card documentation for details. - NOTE: Your computer might look slightly different from the illustration in this section. - Connect the monitor cable adapters (if required) to the computer, and then connect the appropriate monitor cables to the adapters or directly to the graphics card.